shenanigans/node-mingydb/README.md

  * Callbacks are never optional.
  * The `save` method is not supported.
  * Nothing officially deprecated is supported.
+ * The Bulk API isn't implemented yet (coming soon)
  * The `$where` operator will fail.
  * MapReduce is not supported.
 Use aggregation.
  * You may pass a GeoJSON point to `geoNear` instead of a legacy pair.
- * `geoHaystackSearch` returns a simple Array of records.
+ * `geoHaystackSearch` passes a simple Array of records.

 ####Aggregation Notes
  * Cannot perform a recursive `$redact` on a compressed collection (the test key's minified form can't stay consistent as you `$$DESCEND`)